usagov/usagov-2021/README.md

 A revamped USA.gov site using Drupal 9 and Cloud Foundry

 ## Initial Project Setup
-At the start of the project and at any other time you wish to "reset" you local development environment you may run the init script to prep any necessary files and rebuild containers.
+At the start of the project and at any other time you wish to "reset" your local development environment you may run the init script to prep any necessary files and rebuild containers.
 Starting the containers will initially lead you to an empty Drupal site.

 ```
 bin/init